A Local’s Guide to Visiting Budapest

 Following the departure of the Mongols, King Béla IV rebuilt the country and established a fortress where today's Buda Castle is located.
 The capital city grew up around Buda and blossomed into its golden age under the rule of Renaissance King Mathias Corvinus.

-In the 16th century, Turkish forces conquered much of Hungary, and Buda became a stronghold of the Ottoman Empire.
+Then, in the 16th century, Turkish forces conquered much of Hungary, and Buda became a stronghold of the Ottoman Empire.

 This history is still evident, with parts of Buda Castle's walls, several Turkish baths, and a small cemetery on the southern part of Castle Hill all remaining from Ottoman rule.
 Buda and Pest were under Turkish control for 150 years until the Habsburg army liberated the cities in 1686.